Ward of State Post-Production to Premiere

 Susan Hawkins and the score:

-Where footage had not been edited, Susan would use the wide shot to take her music cues from, however it was more handy for her to work with the cut version so she could emphasise certain sounds in the score to match how closely the movement was cut.
-Susan would sometimes then move into composing the next section and then Jane would actually cut to the music.
-It was a collaborative process that worked in both ways, and that is definitely unique to dance film.
+Initially, Susan would use the wide shot to take her music cues from, however it was more beneficial for her to work with the cut version so she could emphasise certain sounds in the score to match particular emphasis of movement in the close-ups.

 Collusion Music Australia and Jonas Hill:

-Collusion Music Australia played Susan’s composition, which was recorded and mixed by Jonas Hill and then handed over ready for the final found mix.
-But the Foley, and atmosphere had to also be added.
+Susan’s composition was performed by Collusion Music Australia, which was recorded and mixed by Jonas Hill, ready for the final found mix in which the Foley, and atmosphere sounds were added.

-2. Foley Sounds of actual things occurring such as the sound of the dancer hitting the floor when they fall, or the sound of the curtain dropping.
-This is a whole job on its own.
-Three weeks prior to the premiere of the film (the week of my show Flaunt), the person who was engaged to do the sound design decided it was not for him to do, and left me with a USB with just a hand full of recordings.
-I tried to find someone to pick the job, but there was not enough time, so I had to learn quickly!
+2. Foley: Sounds of actual things occurring such as the sound of the dancer hitting the floor when they fall, or the sound of the curtain dropping.
+Three weeks prior to the premiere of the film (the week of my show Flaunt), the person who was engaged to do the sound design pulled out, and left me with a USB with just a hand full of recordings.
+I tried to find someone to pick the job, but there was not enough time, so I had to learn!

-Using sound from “in-camera” and from my iPhone!
-Every sound was layered into Final Cut Pro.
-The meant editing out the sounds of talking on set, and matching the live in-camera sound from camera 2.
+Using sound from ‘in-camera’ and from my iPhone!
 The main camera did not record sound.
 I also had to access the sounds recorded on my iPhone – which I recorded for reference of choreography!
-It was strange because at the time, I had a hunch that I would need to use these files for reference, but I certainly didn’t think it would be for doing the sound design myself.
+It was strange because at the time, I had a hunch that I would need to use these files for reference, but I didn’t anticipate that I would be doing the sound design.
 I ended up actually using some of the sounds I recorded on my phone because the quality of the microphone is better than in the film camera.
 However, there were still sections where I had no sound to reference.
 Rehearsal footage did not sound realistic, so that meant trying to re-create the sounds.
-I was out of my league here.

 Re-creating the dance for Foley with Kara.
-I had been recommended to work with a Foley artist called Kara who came over to Mill Street Studios and recorded the dancers performing the movement.
-It had been many months since the shoot, and the dancers would have to re-learn the choreography.
-Furthermore, lead dancer Richard Causer had been back in London for many months at this point, so dancer Gabe Comerford kindly offered to learn Richard’s movements.
-Fortunately, Libby McDonnell was in Brisbane, and Libby and Gabe re-in enacted some scene while we recorded the sound in 5.1 digital and 2.1 with Kara.
-We had a few laughs over this process as Gabe did his best to impersonate Richard (even down to his voice).
+I had been recommended a Foley artist called Kara.
+It had been many months since filming, and the dancers would have to re-learn the choreography.
+Furthermore, lead dancer Richard Causer had been back in London for many months at this point, so dancer Gabe Comerford needed to learn Richard’s movements.
+Libby and Gabe re-in enacted some scene while we recorded the sound in 5.1 digital and 2.1 with Kara.

 3. Atmos: All films require atmosphere to enhance the mood in places.
 This is not left to the composer or to the Foley artists.
 It needs to be done by the sound designer.
 I had to be that person.
 I was able to access a database with lots of available atmos.
 From here these were layered into my timeline, and listened to it over and over again as I tweaked it.
 The project at this stage then looked like this: